aneasystone/github-trending/README.md

 ## Javascript

+* 【2023-04-21】[hardhackerlabs / themes](https://github.com/hardhackerlabs/themes) - 🧑🏾‍🚀 One Theme to Rule Them All🌈
+* 【2023-04-21】[HeyPuter / kv.js](https://github.com/HeyPuter/kv.js) - Advanced in-memory caching module for JavaScript.
+For when Redis or Memcached would be an overkill.
 * 【2023-04-19】[testing-library / react-testing-library](https://github.com/testing-library/react-testing-library) - 🐐Simple and complete React DOM testing utilities that encourage good testing practices.
 * 【2023-04-19】[postmanlabs / newman](https://github.com/postmanlabs/newman) - Newman is a command-line collection runner for Postman
 * 【2023-04-19】[KaTeX / KaTeX](https://github.com/KaTeX/KaTeX) - Fast math typesetting for the web.